What Is Usability And Why Does It Matter In App Development?

 4. Integrate App Usability (Always) Throughout The UX Design Process

 Application usability is not a “one and done” thing.
-Because it’s a key aspect of the UX, web app usability should be embedded into each part of the development process.
+Because it’s a key aspect of the UX, web app usability should be embedded into each part of the b2b web development process.
 Research and early testing with usability in mind lay a strong foundation, then a continued focus on usability helps to ensure that the product will be the best it can be.

 Web app usability is iterative – each layer builds on the one before it to create a finely-honed product that has been shaped by real user experience.
 Every proposed change should be assessed for usability before, during, and after implementation.